ansys/pyadditive/README.rst

 For users
 ^^^^^^^^^

+On Windows systems, download and install `Python <https://www.python.org/downloads>`_, if it is not already installed.
-In order to install PyAdditive, make sure you have the latest version of `pip`_.
-To do so, run:
+In order to install PyAdditive, make sure you have the latest version of `pip`_, then run:

 .. code:: bash